Resume

 B.A., Environmental Design & Psychology, UB, University of Buffalo

-As the AIA's 87th President, Clark was the voice of the AIA.
+As the AIA’s 87th President, Clark was the voice of the AIA.
 He led initiatives on healthy, sustainable and resilient communities, including disaster planning and energy efficiency.
-Experiencing increased globalization, Clark led the inaugural AIA foreign trade missions to India with the US Department of Commerce, to promote opportunities abroad for AIA members, as well as expanding the collaboration with foreign professional organizations.
-Clark's AIA leadership strengthened alliances with the United States Green Building Council (USGBC), the Council on Tall Buildings and Urban Habitat (CTBUH), and the Urban Land Institute (ULI).
+Experiencing increased globalization, Clark led the inaugural AIA foreign trade mission to India with the U.S. Department of Commerce, to promote opportunities abroad for AIA members, as well as expanding collaboration with foreign professional organizations.
+Clark’s AIA leadership strengthened alliances with the United States Green Building Council (USGBC), the Council on Tall Buildings and Urban Habitat (CTBUH), the Urban Land Institute (ULI) and Clinton Global Initiative (CGI).

 Professional Organizations